MicrosoftDocs/learn/learn-pr/azure/create-voice-activated-webxr-app-with-babylonjs/includes/7-exercise-enable-webxr-babylonjs-project.md

 ::: zone pivot="ar"

-Let's enable WebXR support for the immersive AR mode in the amusement park application.
+Let's enable WebXR support for the immersive Augmented Reality mode in the amusement park application.

 1. Open your project folder from the previous exercise in Visual Studio Code.
 1. Navigate to *src/index.ts* in your project folder.